 Does it work?
-According to this analysis of eight clinical studies, turmeric 500 mg twice daily reduced joint pain and stiffness in people with osteoarthritis and rheumatoid arthritis.
+According to this of eight clinical studies, turmeric 500 mg twice daily reduced joint pain and stiffness in people with osteoarthritis and rheumatoid arthritis.

 Dosage: You can introduce turmeric into your diet through teas, curries, and as a spice.
 It’s also available as a supplement called curcumin.
 Doses used in studies were 500 mg twice per day.
 Curcumin is generally safe and low in toxicity.